Sausalito Marin City School District

 Sausalito Marin City School District (SMCSD) is a public school district serving Sausalito and the unincorporated area of Marin City in Marin County, California.
-The school's administrative offices are in the Martin Luther King Jr. Academy facility in Marin City.
+The school's administrative offices are in the former Martin Luther King Jr. Academy facility in Marin City.
 Previously the administrative offices were in Bayside Elementary School in Sausalito.

 As of the 2018–19 school year, the district had 558 students at its two schools.
-It now has one school, with preschool and middle school in Marin City and elementary school in Sausalito.
+It now has one school, with one campus for preschool, elementary, and middle school in Sausalito, serving 263 students in the 2025-26 school year.

 History

 During much of the district's history, the demographics were evenly split between White students and African-American students.
 Most of the military families from nearby bases, who were mostly White, sent their children to Sausalito public schools.
 After the Cold War ended, the United States Department of Defense closed Fort Baker, Fort Barry, and the Presidio of San Francisco.
 Over 100 students left the school district in one period after the military transfers.
 By then, many families in Sausalito were sending children to private schools instead of public schools.
 By 1996 80% of the students were African American, and most of the district's students were poor.
 Despite the district's high student spending and small class sizes, test scores were low.

 In 1997 the Marin County Civil Grand Jury published a report indicating that, despite the ample funding, the district had poor performance and violence.
 Between that year and 2011 the district had experienced, on six occasions, a conflict like a member of the board of trustees or a superintendent leaving without notice which required action from the Marin County Office of Education.

 In 2006 Jennifer Gollan and Don Speich of the Marin Independent Journal said "Poor academic achievement in the Sausalito Marin City School District has rendered the concept of public neighborhood schools largely meaningless as dozens of children in the district, both black and white, flock to private schools."

 A 2008 followup to the county report indicated improvements and suggested that the Bayside and Martin Luther King schools be returned to K-8 configurations.